Guides

 How to choose the right Plasma Cutter?

 There are certain things you need to know before you choose a plasma cutter.
 It is more than just the cutting capacity, you need to consider the material type and thickness of what you want to cut.
 The power you have available in your workplace may also determine which type of machine (110V, single phase 240V or 3 phase 415V).
 The most common Plasma cutters require compressed air and some are available with a built-in compressor.
+Check out our air compressors for those that don’t.
 Depending on the machine’s cutting capacity, it will require a specific CFM (Cubic Feet per Minute) to supply the machine.
 There are other factors as well.

 See our Guide to Choosing the Right Plasma Cutter